In order to convict a defendant of larceny, the Commonwealth must prove beyond a reasonable doubt that:

 The Commonwealth must prove beyond a reasonable doubt that the defendant intended to permanently deprive the alleged victim of his or her property.
 There is sometimes evidence that the defendant intended only to temporarily take control of the property, in which case the Commonwealth cannot prove larceny.

 The alleged victim, who believes the defendant stole his or her property, is not going to like the defendant and may be willing to do whatever it takes to help the assistant district attorney secure a conviction.
 Does that include lying under oath?
-A good Middlesex County larceny lawyer, like Attorney Spring, will explore all issues of bias while cross-examining the alleged victim.
+A good Concord larceny lawyer, like Attorney Spring, will explore all issues of bias while cross-examining the alleged victim.

 Larceny prosecutions are common in Massachusetts criminal courtrooms, and Concord criminal defense attorney Spring has handled hundreds of larceny cases during his career.
 If you are accused of larceny, breaking and entering, or trespassing, call Attorney Spring right away and schedule a free consultation to discuss your the facts of your case.